Turkish firms will make 5,000 ventilators in two months for coronavirus patients

-ISTANBUL (Reuters) - A team of Turkish defense and electronics firms aim to jointly produce and deliver 5,000 ventilators to the health ministry in two months, Turkish drone-maker Baykar’s Chief Executive Haluk Bayraktar said on Tuesday.
+ISTANBUL, March 31 (Reuters) - A team of Turkish defence and electronics firms aim to jointly produce and deliver 5,000 ventilators to the health ministry in two months, Turkish drone-maker Baykar’s Chief Executive Haluk Bayraktar said on Tuesday.

 The initial target is to put 1,000 ventilators in use by mid-April, Bayraktar also said.